Below, you will find a list of some of the BEST heated bird baths available to purchase online.

 - Maintains open water up to -20 degrees F (-29 C).

 - Thermostatically controlled and uses only 50 watts.
 The heater kicks on at around 34 degrees.

-- Can be spray painted any color to match your bird bath.
+- It can be spray painted any color to match your bird bath.

-- Will not rust, leave stains, or calcify.
+- It will not rust, leave stains, or calcify.